AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

-The hyperparameters, $N_h$ and $C$ is set the value shown in Tab. \ref{tab:params_alphadda3}.
-The values of $N_h$ and $C$ are found using grid search such that the difference in the win and the loss rates of AlphaDDA2 against the other AIs is minimal.
+The hyperparameters $N_h$ and $C$ are set as the values shown in Tab. \ref{tab:params_alphadda3}.
+The values of $N_h$ and $C$ are determined using a grid search such that the difference in the win and loss rates of AlphaDDA3 against the other AIs is minimal.
 The details of the grid search are shown in Appendix \ref{sec:gridsearch}.